A New Telescope This Christmas?

 To help provide this direction we have developed several easy to use products that will have even the most casual observer finding objects in the night sky.
 Our Sky Atlas lists and will help you find almost 200 deep sky objects with entry-level equipment.

-The goal of our Sky Atlas for Small Telescopes and Binoculars is to provide a selection of objects that can be seen and appreciated in even the smallest instruments.
-We have observed these objects ourselves over the years with many different instruments and provide first-hand commentary from field notes.
+The help solve the problem of finding interesting objects that you can actually see, our Sky Atlas for Small Telescopes and Binoculars provides a rich selection of objects that can be seen and appreciated even in small instruments and from moderately light polluted sites.
+Our Sky Atlas presents a variety of fascinating object ranging from double stars to globular clusters to nebulae and galaxies.
+We have observed all of these objects ourselves over the years with many different small instruments and provide first-hand commentary from field notes.